"Discrete" vacuum geometry as a tool for Dirac fundamental quantization of Minkowskian Higgs model: How topologically nontrivial threads arise inside the discrete non-Abelian vacuum manifold.

 The above discussed gaps do not influence however the "right" of gauge matrices $ \alpha (n)$, (\ref {holonomija}) (taking account of the "discrete" vacuum geometry (\ref{RYM}), involving [topologically nontrivial] threads), to represent the holonomies group $H$ coinciding with the residual gauge symmetry group $U(1)$ in the Minkowskian Higgs model with vacuum BPS monopoles quantized by Dirac \cite{Dir}.

-This may be explained by the natural isomorphism between exponential multipliers $ \alpha (n)$, referring to (topologically nontrivial) threads arising because of the "discrete" vacuum geometry (\ref{RYM}), and Gribov topological multipliers $v^{(n)} ({\bf x})$, referring to superfluid potential motions in the above model.
+This can be explained by the natural isomorphism between exponential multipliers $ \alpha (n)$, referring to (topologically nontrivial) threads arising because of the "discrete" vacuum geometry (\ref{RYM}), and Gribov topological multipliers $v^{(n)} ({\bf x})$, referring to superfluid potential motions in the above model.

 Note that the dependence of the theory considered on nontrivial topologies $n$ also disappears at the spatial infinity, i.e. in the infrared region of transferred momenta.
 It is the next in turn evidence in favour of the infrared topological confinement (in the spirit \cite{fund,Azimov}) occurring in the Minkowskian Higgs model with vacuum BPS monopoles quantized by Dirac.
-This "confluence" of different topologies $n$ in the infrared region of the momentum space is closely related with the tendency of domain walls between different topological sectors of the vacuum manifold $R_{YM}$ to become more "thin" as the spatial volume $V$ approaches infinity.
-In this limit, the typical width of a domain wall, $\epsilon~(V)$, goes, indeed, to zero, as it was discussed above (see (\ref{masa})).